damlaalkan/SWE573/README.md

 # SWE573 Project

 This repository is for Bogazici University SWE573 Course Project.

-__Goal__ is to build an application to archive social media data and share with community
+__Goal__ is to build an application to archive social media data and share with community.
+This project named KeeP application aims to enable user to archive copied social media links and categorize them for advanced search.

 __Why should you care?__ To interest on social media data collection and building an application